yaricom/neat-libraries-compared/README.md

 ### The NEAT-Python Library Results

 The [NEAT-Python][4] library is a pure Python implementation of the NEAT algorithm.
-In XOR experiment it demonstrated the worst performance as in terms of success rate as in terms of execution time.
+In XOR experiment, it demonstrates the worst performance with the lowest success rate and the longest execution time.

 The XOR experiment with NEAT-Python library can be started with following commands: